For members with complex diagnoses or special needs, we offer a variety of health services to help them manage their condition on a daily basis.

 These health services are recommended for patients for whom Case Management may reduce the risk of adverse outcomes, those who have complex medical or behavioral health conditions or high psychosocial risk factors.

-Care management, case management and health coaching are available at no additional cost.
+Health management, case management and health coaching are available at no additional cost.
 Patients can self refer to these services or their physician can refer them using the Case Management Referral Form.
 Please fax the completed form to 206-642-7073 or email a scanned copy to [email protected].

 More information about each service is provided below.

-Care Management is part of the Medical Management Department.
+Health Management is part of the Medical Management Department.
 We work with the providing clinic to create a care plan that promotes the wellness of the member.
 This team consists of clinical and nonclinical staff in each of the following areas, all with the goal of ensuring an actionable care plan for members:

 - Case Management